-This summer, Nebraska Children’s Associate Vice President of Early Childhood Programs Amy Bornemeier had the opportunity to speak to the Intergenerational Poverty Task Force about early childhood programs like Sixpence and their role in the task force’s goal of breaking the cycle of poverty.
+Nebraska Children’s Vice President of Early Childhood Programs, Amy Bornemeier, once spoke to the Intergenerational Poverty Task Force about early childhood programs like Sixpence and their role in the task force’s goal of breaking the cycle of poverty.
+Her words still resonate today.

 Amy’s message was one of empathy, inviting attendees to put themselves in the shoes of a parent who can’t make ends meet.
 Where would they find support?
 How would they know it was the right kind of support?
 And what if their only source of good information and support was in another county, city, or state?